Abstract

 Reference

 Podkosova, I., Vasylevska, K., Schönauer, C., Vonach, E., Fikar, P., Broneder, E., & Kaufmann, H. (2016).
 ImmersiveDeck: A large-scale wireless VR system for multiple users.
 In Proceesings of the 9th Workshop on Software Engineering and Architectures for Realtime Interactive Systems SEARIS 2016.
+9th Workshop on Software Engineering and Architectures for Realtime Interactive Systems (SEARIS 2016), Greenville, SC, United States of America (the).
 IEEE Xplore Digital Library. http://hdl.handle.net/20.500.12708/56489